autowarefoundation/autoware.universe/planning/obstacle_velocity_planner/obstacle_velocity_planner-design.md

 By default, objects that realize one of the following conditions are considered to be the target obstacle candidates.
 Some terms will be defined in the following subsections.

-- Vehicle objects \mathit{inside the detection area} other than \mathit{far crossing vehicles}.
+- Vehicle objects "inside the detection area" other than "far crossing vehicles".
-- non vehicle objects \mathit{inside the detection area}
+- non vehicle objects "inside the detection area"
-- \mathit{Near cut-in vehicles} outside the detection area
+- "Near cut-in vehicles" outside the detection area

 Note that currently the obstacle candidates selection algorithm is for autonomous driving.
 However, we have following parameters as well for stop and cruise respectively so that we can extend the obstacles candidates selection algorithm for non vehicle robots.